On conformal divergences and their population minimizers: Conclusion

 \section{Conclusion}

-We have studied the left and right population minimizers of conformal divergences, a superset of Bregman divergences and total Bregman divergences, in the $(u,v)$ geometric structure of Amari which generalizes dually flat affine connections.
+We have studied the left and right population minimizers of conformal divergences, a superset of ordinary Bregman divergences and total Bregman divergences, in the $\struct{u}{v}{\varphi}$-geometric structure \cite{aTQ,aIG,zDF}, which generalizes dually flat affine connections.
 We have characterized analytically and geometrically the population minimizers, shown the exhaustivity property of conformal divergences for the left population minimizer, and the exhaustivity of total Bregman divergences for the right population minimizers.
-We do believe that these results, as well as additional results we provide on the robustness of the population minimizers, the nature of the $(u,v)$ geometric structure relation, and the simple approximation of 1D population minimizers, shall be useful to improve further and widen the scope of new and successful clustering algorithms relying on broad classes of distortions that escape the conventional framework of Bregman divergences, as \textit{e.g.} recently initiated with total Bregman divergences.
+We do believe that these results, as well as additional results we provide on the robustness of the population minimizers, the nature of the $\struct{u}{v}{\varphi}$ geometric structure relation, and the simple approximation of 1D population minimizers, shall be useful to widen the scope of existing clustering algorithms and/or develop algorithmically new clustering algorithms relying on broad classes of distortions that escape the conventional framework of ordinary Bregman divergences, as \textit{e.g.} recently initiated with total Bregman divergences or scaled Bregman divergences.